mercul3s/mercedescoyle.com-jekyll/resume.md

 B.A.
 Photography, San Francisco State University    Completed May 2005

 # Volunteering
+Kumoricon *10/2017-present*
+Co department lead for Cosplay Repair: help manage and direct volunteers, assist convention attendees with various materials repairs

 Otakon  *1/2014-present*
+Department head for Information Desk and Volunteer Operations, Otakon Vegas:
+Direct volunteers, help attendees with information and locations at the convention
-Department head for Information Desk and Volunteer Operations, Otakon Vegas Staff for Volunteer Operations and Lost and Found, Otakorp Software development projects to help automate tedious processes, Code of Conduct committee
+Staff for Volunteer Operations and Lost and Found, Otakorp Software development projects to help automate tedious processes, Code of Conduct committee